Today I will talk about one of my favorite books. I can’t even start to tell you how much I loved this book and the

 Mercédès’ cousin is jealous of their relationship and sets a trap to Edmond to get rid of him and to marry Mercédès.

 Edmond goes unfairly in prison because of that guy, because that guy wanted what he could not have, or what it wasn’t his.

 He spends 6 years in the Chateau d’If and he wants to commit suicide because he’s so tired of this injustice, because he misses his fiancée and also his old father.
-He could not understand what has happened to him, why he has to be in that hole, because he didn’t do anything.
+He could not understand what has happened to him, why he has to be in that hole because he didn’t do anything.

 After 6 long and hard years he meets an old prisoner, Abbé Faria was his name.
 This old man tried to tunnel his way to freedom and they will become very good friends.

 Faria was a very smart old man, he had a lot of knowledge.
 He wanted to give some of that knowledge to Edmond.

-In the next 8 years they would be almost unseparable and Faria gave Edmond classes of science, language and culture.
+In the next 8 years, they would be almost inseparable and Faria gave Edmond classes of science, language, and culture.

-I know that this is a book but this thing inspired me very much, they would learn together so many things in a prison, they didn’t had anything but that didn’t stopped them to learn.
+I know that this is a book but this thing inspired me very much, they would learn together so many things in a prison, they didn’t have anything but that didn’t stop them from learning.
 This is a beautiful thing that we can learn from.

 Faria saw Edmond like his son and wanted to give him a gift because he knew that he would die soon.

 So Faria gave him a map, to find a treasure and to become rich.